Frequently Asked Questions

 -

-Public safety is my primary job.
+A: Public safety is my primary job.
 That means using my role to help Cumberland County’s residents to be safe and do well.
 My quest since day one has been to rebuild our system to one that protects public safety while being grounded in compassion, consistency, fairness, and dignity.
 This means addressing historic injustices and shifting our approach in resolving new cases.

 I work tirelessly for systemic change because that is what truly keeps our communities safe in the long-term.
 The voters chose reform in 2022 — we are well on our way, but there is still much work ahead of us.
 We will need to substantially remake our internal operations in order to deliver the full measure of reform Cumberland County residents need and deserve.